-37. (1) Every manager appointed under this Act shall, within a period of three months from the date of his appointment, deliver to the Court an inventory of the immovable property belonging to the mentally disordered person and of all assets and other movable property received on behalf of the mentally disordered person, together with a statement of all claims due on and all debts and liabilities due by such a person.
+37. Furnishing of inventory of immovable property, etc.-(1) Every manager appointed under this Ordinance shall, within a period of three months from the date of his appointment, deliver to the Court an inventory of the immovable property belonging to the mentally disordered person and of all assets and other movable property received on behalf of the mentally disordered person, together with a statement of all claims due on and all debts and liabilities due by such a person.

-(2) All transactions under this Act shall be made through a bank authorized by the Court.
+(2) All transactions under this Ordinance shall be made through a bank authorized by the Court.